 \section{Algorithms for solving undecided linear programs}

 \seclab{undecided:L:P}

 \begin{remark} All the algorithms described below for undecided \LP work in the same fashion -- they generate a sequence of separation oracle queries.
-Specifically, if any of the query points are feasible, the algorithm immediately stops, and output the \ULP is feasible, with the queried point as a proof.
-As such, for the clarity of description, in the following, we always assume a separation oracle returns a separating hyperplane. \end{remark}
+Specifically, if any of the query points are feasible, the algorithm immediately stops and outputs that the \ULP is feasible with the queried point as a proof.
+For the clarity of description in the following, we always assume a separation oracle returns a separating hyperplane. \end{remark}